Roy Cornwall Trophy 2023 – closing day

 Tom Kidd Trophy 2023

 Arguably the most prestigious competition in the Sun Bowls calendar is the Tom Kidd Trophy.
 Tom was a very generous benefactor of the Club and for many years the members enjoyed his legacy by going out for a meal after the competition.
 The legacy is now exhausted but the competition lives on and the magnificent cut glass trophy with its floating globe is a keenly contested competition.
-The Tom Kidd story has its own page not the website.
+The Tom Kidd story has its own page on the website.

 It was therefore good to see 16 teams, mostly of triples, across all 8 rinks, take to the green on a hot and sunny Sunday at the end of May.
 As this was an all-day competition, there were 4 games each of 8 ends played on a green which was running very quick.